michaelgrifalconi/SUSE_QE_Core_overview_2025-05/slides.md

 <small>

-* We need more people
+* We are doing good but I feel we are one dropout from disaster.

 </small>